 My mother’s best friend turned out to also be her dealer.
 They did a lot of drugs together, so there was a lot of sneaking off into the backroom.

 I’m not sure what happened with the little trailer behind the store, but we ended up moving in with mom’s best friend (May).
-She had two children as well, and as I was the most mature, I ended up being the babysitter.
+She had two children as well, and as I was the most mature, I watched the kids.

 One night, a kid that rode Jace and I’s bus showed up at the door- pretty late at night.
 He wanted to talk to Jace, who followed him out onto the porch for some whispered conversation.
 When Jace came back in alone, I asked what was going on and Jace said nothing then proceeded to go into his room and shut and lock the door.
 I heard some noise, and being the babysitter, I pounded on the door asking again what was going on???
 Jace kept telling me nothing and wouldn’t open the door.